Top 30 Things To Do in Mexico City

 Founded as Tenochtitlan in 1325, Mexico City has evolved from an island capital of the Aztec Empire to a sprawling megalopolis of over 21 million people.
 Today, it stands as a global city, where centuries-old traditions mingle with cutting-edge art, where street food vendors and Michelin-starred restaurants coexist, and where the weight of history is felt alongside the pulse of innovation.

 In recent years, Mexico City has undergone a renaissance, shedding outdated perceptions and emerging as a world-class destination.
-With its rich cultural tapestry, stunning architecture, and a food scene that's the envy of the culinary world, the city offers an inexhaustible array of experiences.
+With its rich cultural heritage, stunning architecture, and a food scene that's the envy of the culinary world, the city offers an inexhaustible array of experiences.
 Whether you're exploring ancient ruins, admiring masterpieces in world-class museums, or savoring the perfect taco from a street corner stand, Mexico City promises to engage all your senses and leave you yearning for more.

 Uncover Ancient Mysteries at Templo Mayor